SandeepSuthar169/Hyperparameters-Turning-ML-ALgorithms-/README.md

 - K-NN performed well ( ~70.23%  accuracy ) with the given parameters.
 - Decisioin Tree performed well ( ~81.78%  accuracy ) with the given parameters.
 - Random Forest performed well (~84.73%  accuracy ) with the given parameters.
+- SGDClassifier perform well (~83.63  accuracy ) with the given parameters.